Mai722/FuzzingResults/README.md

 # FuzzingResults

-This repository contains the results obtained by running seven fuzzers: AFLfast, AFLgo, AFLplusplus, Fairfuzz, LearnAFL, MoPT, and Superion.
+This repository contains the results obtained by running seven fuzzers during 24 hours and performing 15 repetitions: AFLfast, AFLgo, AFLplusplus, Fairfuzz, LearnAFL, MoPT, and Superion.

 It is divided into five main parts: